ninabarzh/broomstick/content/posts/multi-lingual-search.md

 ## 3. Required JavaScript files

-All the JavaScript should be local.
+All the JavaScript can be local.
 Place these in your `assets/js/` or `static/js/` folder as needed.
 Source: https://github.com/olivernn/lunr.js

 ### `static/js/lunr.js`